goldstrike77/ansible-role-linux-prometheus/README.md

 The bucket component of Thanos is a set of commands to inspect data in object storage buckets.
 ### Thanos Compact (optional)
 The compact component simple scans the object storage and processes compaction where required.
 At the same time it is responsible for creating downsampled copies of data to speed up queries.
+### Thanos Bucket (optional)
+The bucket component is a set of commands to inspect data in object storage buckets.
+It is normally run as a stand alone command to aid with troubleshooting.
 ### Prometheus
 Monitoring system and time series database.
 ### Alertmanager
-Handles alerts sent by Prometheus server.
+The Alertmanager receives alerts from Prometheus servers and turns them into notifications.
+Notifications can include email, chat applications such as Wechat.The Alertmanager does more than blindly turn alerts into notifications on a one-to-one basis.
+Related alerts can be aggregated into one notification, throttled to reduce pager storms,7 and different routing and notification outputs can be configured for each of your different teams.
+Alerts can also be silenced, perhaps to snooze an issue you are already aware of in advance when you know maintenance is scheduled.
 ### Consul
-Targets service discovery.
+Consul is a distributed, highly available, and data center aware solution to connect and configure applications across dynamic, distributed infrastructure.
 ### Object Storage (optional)
 Object storage service, support Google Cloud Storage / AWS S3 / Azure Storage Account / [etc](https://thanos.io/storage.md).

-## Overview
-This Ansible role installs standalone or distributed prometheus v2 server on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.

->__Performance is severely affected by remote reading and deduplicating data queries, thanos store components + object storage offers only if need long term storage.__
+### Exporters
+An exporter is a piece of software that you deploy right beside the application you want to obtain metrics from.
+It takes in requests from Prometheus, gathers the required data from the application, transforms them into the correct format, and finally returns them in a response to Prometheus.
+### Dashboards
+It is recommended that you use Grafana for dashboards.
+It has a wide variety of features, including official support for Prometheus as a data source.
+It can produce a wide variety of dashboards.

 ## Requirements
 ### Operating systems
+This Ansible role installs standalone or distributed prometheus v2 server on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.
 This role will work on the following operating systems:

   * CentOS 7